UMDLARS/tron/intro.md

-# LARS' Apple Hunt
+# LARS' TRON

 ## Introduction

-Your brand new robot, a LARS (Laboratory for Advanced Systems Research) model JB334, (displayed with a `@`) is on the ground in an field full of apples (displayed with a `O`).
-The only problem is, your robot doesn't know where to go!
-Robot's current program drives around randomly, which isn't very good for finding apples, especially since your robot can only take **300** steps before its batteries go dead.
+After a long night of working on the new  LARS AI, aptly named the LARS TIRED (Totally Into Retro Entertainment Daemon) AI, Professor Peterson notices something strange happening to the internal system.

+Digging Peter realizes that there has been an error with the TIRED AI and it has gone rogue!
+TIRED digitizes the intrusive Professor and brings him to where all bad programs go: THE GAME GRID.

-**You are a programmer for LARS!
-Your job: write a program to help your robot finds the apples!**
+**Your job is to write a program to help the professor destroy the malicious programs on the GAME GRID and survive!**

 ## The Default Program

 ### Random and the Modulo (Remainder) Operator

-Your robot is programmed in Little Python (LP), a variant of the Python programming language.
+Your initial program is programmed in Little Python (LP), a variant of the Python programming language.

 The first thing your robot does is generates a random number between 0 and 3 (0, 1, 2 or 3).